sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 TODO: collect all .jar-related decisions and considerations in one section

-As we saw in section [[#Contents]], uklib contains compiled .classfiles for JVM variants.
-On the other hand, [[#Publishing to MavenCentral]] section explains that the publication of KMP library will contain a separate `.jar`-file for Java clients.
+As we saw in section [Contents](#contents), uklib contains compiled .classfiles for JVM variants.
+On the other hand, [Publishing to MavenCentral](#publishing-to-mavencentral) section explains that the publication of KMP library will contain a separate `.jar`-file for Java clients.

 In this section, we'll explain the need behind each of these decisions, and how it works together.